Cognigy/Documentation/docs/en/docs/ai/resources/deploy/endpoints.md

 Agents with Snapshots have the toggle "Override Snapshot Connections" in the Endpoint editor.
 Turning this toggle ON will allow this Endpoint to override the Connections in a Snapshot with the [**Connections**]({{config.site_url}}ai/resources/build/connections/) in the Project.
 If a Connection is available only in the Snapshot, then it will be used from the Snapshot irrespective of this toggle setting.
 If needed, this Connection needs to be manually updated.

 ???+ info "Default setting"
-    By default, any endpoint will keep using the connections from the snapshot unless the toggle is turned ON.
+    By default, any Endpoint will keep using the Connections from the Snapshot unless the toggle is turned ON.

+???+ info "Which Connections are overridden?"
+    The Agent in which the Connection is to be overriden, should initially be restored from a Snapshot or should have the Connections from a Package imported from another (source) Agent.
+The Snapshot selected in the Endpoint editor should be a Snapshot created from the same (source) Agent.
+In this case, if the toggle is ON, any change in the Connections of the restored agent will be considered over the Connections in the selected Snapshot.

 #### Flow